github/site-policy/Policies/github-acceptable-use-policies.md

 We do not allow content or activity on GitHub that:

 - directly supports [unlawful active attack or malware campaigns](/github/site-policy/github-active-malware-or-exploits) that are causing technical harms — such as using our platform to deliver malicious executables or as attack infrastructure, for example by organizing denial of service attacks or managing command and control servers — with no implicit or explicit dual-use purpose prior to the abuse occurring; or
-- uses our servers to disrupt or to attempt to disrupt, or to gain or to attempt to gain unauthorized access to, any service, device, data, account or network (unless authorized by the [GitHub Bug Bounty program](https://bounty.github.com)).
+- uses our servers to disrupt or to attempt to disrupt, or to gain or to attempt to gain unauthorized access to, any service, device, data, account or network.
+Please note, activities permitted under bug bounty programs, such as the [GitHub Bug Bounty program](https://bounty.github.com), are not considered “unauthorized.”

 ## 6. Services Usage Limits
 You will not reproduce, duplicate, copy, sell, resell or exploit any portion of the Service, use of the Service, or access to the Service without our express written permission.